 Open to girls ages 10 to 18.

 The Technovation Challenge teaches middle and high school girls how to make an app for a mobile phone using AppInventor.
 This 12-week, online, after-school program is structured so that groups of girls (ages 10 to 18) learn how to identify a problem, design and test a solution, collaborate with a team and communicate effectively.
 Each team will work though the Technovation curriculum with assistance from a mentor.

 The Faculty of Applied Sciences at Simon Fraser University invites girls (grades 9/10) to learn more about the wonderful world of computing science.
 Please join us for this free event where girls will learn to program Edison robots to navigate an obstacle course.
 No previous programming experience is necessary.

 Open to girls ages 9 to 11.

 Each year, the Faculty of Applied Sciences hosts a great opportunity for girls aged 9 to 11 to learn about the fields of Computing Science and Engineering!
 Participants take part in various activities and have the chance to talk to current students about what it means to be a computing scientist or engineer.
-All activities are supervised by SFU faculty and staff.
 Girl Guides Canada participants complete all requirements their engineering badge.

 Open to girls in grades 8 to 12.

 Try/CATCH (Computing and Technology Conference for Her), organized by the Women in Computing Science (WICS) at Simon Fraser University, is a half-day event for high school girls from grades 8 to 12.
 Its key objective is to help girls develop an interest in computing science and the field of technology.
 Students will participate in a variety of enriching activities focusing on developing skills in areas such as programming, user interface design and other computing-related aspects.
 Networking is encouraged, with women mentors facilitating discussions about the advantages of working in the technology field.

 Open to girls in grades 7 to 8.